itsahappymedium/wp-boilerplate/site-readme.md

 ### Commands

 [Lando] is used for the development environment and [WordPress Deployer] is used for deployment.
 You can always run `lando` or `lando dep` to see what commands are available to you, however these are probably the ones you'll use the most:

-(You'll need an [SSH agent] running on your machine to use any Deployer commands.)

 | Command                                              | Description                                                                                                                                                             |
 | ---------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------- |